 2. GSPro

-Caution: It’s important to stress that the use of GSPro with the SkyTrak is not officially supported.
+Caution: The use of GSPro with the SkyTrak is not officially supported.
 However, it can be integrated via a special interface that is downloadable online.
 More on that below.

 GSPro is a software that is designed to be ultra-realistic with advanced ball physics and 4K graphics.